H4PE0N/Competitive-Programming/installation-description.md

 compiler.

-If your computer has Mac OS ad  its  operating  system, you  can  download  the  compiler  from  the   homebrew program.
-To download the homebrew program you can visit the first website.
+If your computer has Mac OS ad  its  operating  system, you  can  download  the  compiler  from  the   Homebrew program.
+To download the Homebrew program you can visit the first website.
 To then download  the  compiler  you can follow the video from the second link, to  see  how you can download it.